ankraft/ACME-oneM2M-CSE-mkdocs/docs/plugins/PluginExample.md

 ## Writing the Plugin Code

-In your plugin module, you need to define a class that is decorated with `@PluginManager.runnableClass`.
+In your plugin module, you need to define a class that is decorated with `@PluginManager.plugin`.
 This class will contain methods that are decorated to hook into the CSE's lifecycle events.

 ```python title="HelloWorld.py" linenums="1"
 from acme.runtime import PluginManager